 Then there are the lights.
 Lots of shiny, flashing lights everywhere you look.
 There are people whose job is to change burned out lightbulbs.
 Can you imagine changing burnt out bulbs all the time?
 There are so many of them!

 Vegas is a party town.
 Big acts have residencies here for months.
 Major sporting events, concerts and conferences are all done on a massive scale.
 Entertainment in every form is here for your choosing.
-From the likes of
+Thinking of visiting with kids?
+Check out Amanda’s suggestions for kid and family friendly shows.

 If you are a fan of the CSI: Las Vegas, here is your opportunity to play your own sleuth.
 It was actually not as difficult as I imagined and more fun.